percona/pmm-doc/docs/install-pmm/install-pmm-server/baremetal/virtual/vmware.md

 ### Start guest and get IP address from UI

+To start the guest and get the IP address from the UI:
+{.power-number}

 1. In the VMware main window, select the imported virtual machine.
 2. Click the play button <i class="uil uil-caret-right"></i> or select *Virtual Machine* → *Start Up*.
 3. When the instance has been booted, note the IP address in the guest console.

 ### Start guest and get IP address from CLI

+To start the guest and get the IP address from the CLI:
+{.power-number}

 1. Start the virtual machine in GUI mode.
 (There's no way to redirect a VMware VM's console to the host.)